guillermohernandez/frontend-intermediate-textbook/lessons/LessonFour.md

   pi: 3.14
 };
 ```
-The way we access a value in an associative array is similar to an array.
+The way we access a value in an object n array.
 ```javascript
 // Example A
 console.log(assoc_arr['key1']);